cgund98/fotobinder/README.md

 2. Linux (`.AppImage`, `.deb`)
 3. \*MacOS - _Unfortunately you'll have to build this yourself.
 This can be done by following the [developer](#development-environment) instructions._

+### Report a Bug

+If you encounter a bug, please reach out directly or create an [issue](https://github.com/cgund98/fotobinder/issues).

 ## Contributing

 Is the app missing something important?
 Feel free to either create an [issue](https://github.com/cgund98/fotobinder/issues) or build the feature yourself!